vinbigdata-medical/vindr-lab/docs/getting-started.md

 # Getting started

 Welcome to the VinDr Lab project.
+This section helps you deploy VinDr Lab, please visit our [deployment repository](https://github.com/vinbigdata-medical/vindr-lab-deployment) !

 ## Start it up